RFFPFSDev/dotnet/jwt/README.md

 Client gets "403 Forbidden" if:

-* Client tries to access a resource (endpoint for example in a API) and it doesn't have the permission (example, role: Admin),
+* Client tries to access a resource (endpoint for example in a API) and it doesn't have the permission (example, use doesn't have role: Admin),

 "403 Forbidden" status code signifies that the server understands the request but refuses to fulfill it.

-## API Validations
+## API Authorize validations

 Endpoint:

 * No [Authorize]: No Authentication
 * [Authorize]: There is Authentication
-* [Authorize(Roles = "Admin")]: There is Authentication and Authorization for user with role equals Admin
+* [Authorize(Roles = "Admin")]: There is Authentication and Admin Role Authorization

 # JWT JSON

+signature is used to validate if the JWT is valid

 ![JWT](./image-1.png)

 # Flow

+* Client sends user credentials and server sends back JWT to client if user is authenticated
+* Client sends request to server with JWT for a protected resource/endpoint and JWT returns response or 401/403 status code

 ![JWT flow](./image-2.png)

-# Advantages:

-- Ligthweight
-- It can be used in mulitple platforms like web, mobile, desktop and etc
-- Json.
-Easy to parse
-- Stateless.
-Server doesn't need to store user data (state) on server

-# Disadvantages:

-- Manually mark non-expired JWT as invalid on logout
-- Should not store sensitive info since it is stored on client-side
-- On client-side, it should be stored in a safe place.

 # Refresh tokens